Paul instructs believers living in the Roman Empire not to resist the government since its existence is arranged by God.

 Christians living under a pagan and authoritarian regime.
 The Roman Empire

-was anything but democratic or just.
-Caesar held absolute power, and the government
+was certainly not democratic and only occasionally just.
+Caesar held absolute

-was notoriously corrupt and brutal.
+power, and the government was notoriously corrupt and brutal.

-Third, at the time Paul wrote, Nero
+Third, at the time Paul wrote, NERO

-the pale.
+was beyond the pale.

 Among other things, Nero